mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 22 October 2025

-- The average temperature today is 13.65˚C,
+- The average temperature today is 14.33˚C,
-- With highs of 14.84˚C and lows of 12.75˚C,
+- With highs of 15.4˚C and lows of 13.25˚C,
-- It may feel like 12.92˚C with few clouds
+- It may feel like 13.44˚C with scattered clouds
-- The wind speed is 2.06m/s and visibility is 10000m
+- The wind speed is 3.09m/s and visibility is 10000m
-- The pressure is 997hPa and humidity is 71%
+- The pressure is 997hPa and humidity is 62%
 - The sun will rise at 06:45 and set at 17:00

 <!-- weather_marker ends -->